What is a balance transfer credit card?

-Balance transfer cards help you manage your money by moving debts to a lower interest rate.
-Our guide explains how balance transfer cards work and what to watch out for
+Balance transfer cards can help you take control of your credit card debt by moving it to a lower interest rate.
+Here's how they work and what to look out for.

 Key takeaways